antonmi/ALF/README.md

 ```elixir
 dead_end(:dead_end)
 ```

-### Plug and Unplug

-Plug and Unplug are used for transforming events before and after reusable parts of a pipeline.
-The components can not be used directly and are generated automatically when one use `plug_with` macro.
-See below.

 ### Decomposer and Recomposer

 These components transform IPs.
 Decomposer creates several IPs based on one input IP.
 Recomposer does the opposite - creates a single IP based on a list of previously received IPs.